ora0600/apache-kafka-as-a-service-by-confluent/webinar2/Readme.md

 ```
 Now, Webinar1 setup is up and running and we can continue with webinar2

-## Start the Replicator setup - additional cluster and replicator
+## Start the Replicator setup and create connectors in dataflow cluster - create additional cluster for replicator
 Start the setup
 ```bash
 cd ../../webinar2